 SHHS on YOUTUBE –

 Most of our monthly programs since 2006 are now available for free viewing.
-Find SHHS Videos on YouTube on our website and click to see you choices.
-Enjoy!!
+Find SHHS Videos on YouTube on our website and click to see your choices.

 The SHHS now has a permanent display board at the Squirrel Hill Branch of the Carnegie Library.
 It has rotating exhibits on the Historical Society and the history of our neighborhood, as well as lists of books of local interest that are available for checkout from this Library Branch.
 We invite you to visit the Library and view our display.

 The idea for a book grew out of our Historical Society's "reminiscing sessions."
 Lots of people knew bits and pieces, and a few hardworking volunteers pieced together vignettes that would tell a tale of Squirrel Hill.